Asset Pricing in Pre-trained Transformer: Data description

+The data approach used in this chapter mainly follows the one in Chapter 3.
 The entire data length covers from January 1957 to December 2022.
-The separation of the training period, validation period and testing period are listed in Table~\ref{tab:data_des_ch3}.
-I use the rolling window method instead of the prevailing extending window method in previous literature such as \citet{Gu2020EmpiricalLearning}.
+The separation of the training period, validation period and testing period is listed in Table~\ref{tab:data_des_ch3}.
+I use the rolling window method instead of the prevailing extending window method in previous literature, such as \citet{Gu2020EmpiricalLearning}, and this is different from Chapter 2.
 The validation window size is 30\% of the training size.
 The 182 factors provided by \citet{AndrewY.Zimmermann2020OpenPricing}, which excludes the factor with missing values larger than 40\% for maintaining a reasonable data quality.
-Although the MLP autoencoder pre-train approach can promote data quality, it is crucial to exclude series containing an inordinate number of missing values to reduce the bias or the potential 'hallucination' of LLMs. \\
+Although the MLP autoencoder pre-training approach can promote data quality, it is crucial to exclude series containing an inordinate number of missing values to reduce the bias or the potential `hallucination' of LLMs. \\

-The latent layer neuron number of the feedforward autoencoder in the main body of the Transformer model is configured as 70\% of the input dimension for the balance of a better presentation of the input factors and to prevent latent overfitting.
+The number of latent-layer neurons in the feedforward autoencoder in the main body of the Transformer model is configured to 70\% of the input dimension to balance better representation of the input factors and prevent latent-layer overfitting.
+After examining the training window of 102, 204, 306 and 408 with the validation window of 30, 60, 90 and 120, respectively, the window size of training is configured to 102 (validation size 30).
+This aligns with the relatively short sight of standard Transformer model design.
+In other words, the standard Transformer model is originally designed for short-context prediction, for example, one phrase to predict another phrase, or one sentence to forecast another sentence.
+Parameters are re-estimated every 12 months (step size 12) for the balance of computational efficiency, training stability and forecasting accuracy.
+Therefore, the `in-sample total' observation number in Table~\ref{tab:data_des_ch3} includes 102 training, 30 validation and 45 iterations with 12 observations as step size moving forward ($102+30+45\times12=672$).